 - They didn’t capture the number of times he didn’t do it but should.
 If Child X’s goals are written as he will correctly label something 8/10 times….we don’t know how many times he did it independently and correctly and how many times he didn’t.
 One data point (remembered from the whole session) doesn’t tell the whole story.

-3. Take More Data if the Student is Not Making Sufficient Progress
+3. Collect more data if the Student is Not Making Sufficient Progress

 4. Take Data In More Than 1 Activity

 Again, if I’m taking discrete trial or direct instruction data, I take more frequent data.
 And I typically take it in the teaching setting.
 However, for students with autism, I ned to make sure I also take it at other times.
 Because as these students master the skill, I need to make sure it has generalized and can be used.
 Because after all, life isn’t discrete trials.
 If I’m taking samples of data in groups or naturalistic settings, I make sure that those skills can be programmed into more than 1 activity in the day.
 Then I take data on that skill on different days.

 5. Make Sure You Take Data Samples ONLY During the Sample Period